Own-Data-Privateer/hoardy-web/tool/README.md

 - error handling:
   - `--errors {fail,skip,ignore}`
   : when an error occurs:
-    - `fail`: report failure and stop the execution (default)
+    - `fail`: report failure and stop the execution; default
     - `skip`: report failure but skip the reqres that produced it from the output and continue
     - `ignore`: `skip`, but don't report the failure

-- filters:
+- filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `wrrarms get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
   - `--or EXPR`
-  : only print reqres which match any of these expressions...
+  : only print reqres which match any of these expressions
   - `--and EXPR`
-  : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see
+  : only print reqres which match all of these expressions

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
-  : an expression to compute, see `wrrarms get --expr` for more info on expression format; can be specified multiple times; the default is `.` which will dump the whole reqres structure
+  : an expression to compute, same expression format as `wrrarms get --expr` (which see); can be specified multiple times; the default is `.` which will dump the whole reqres structure

-- URL remapping, used by `scrub` `--expr` atom:
+- URL remapping; used by `scrub` atom of `--expr`:
   - `--remap-id`
-  : remap all URLs with an identity function; i.e. don't remap anything (default)
+  : remap all URLs with an identity function; i.e. don't remap anything; default
   - `--remap-void`
   : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; resulting web pages will be self-contained